 #1.
 How Big?
 (Size Matters)

-This is especially important if you’ve (1) ever experienced discomfort with vaginal penetration or (2) are using toys anally (especially first-time).
+This is especially important if you’ve (1) ever experienced discomfort from vaginal stretching or (2) are using toys anally (especially first-time anal).
 If you’re wanting a first anal toy, see the next How To heading below.

-Smaller: If you are new to penetration (or regularly experience pain from penetration), you’ll be best with something smaller, preferably tapered, and semi-soft.
+Smaller: If you are new to penetration, start with a first dildo under 1.25″ diameter.
 I suggest the Avant D15, a cute little toy that starts at 1 inch diameter; or the Tantus Acute for medium-small size that’s G-spot/prostate geared.
 (Be sure to use a good lube too, that helps with comfort!
 Lube, honestly, may be the very best sex aid you ever buy.)

 Larger: Does thinking about a bigger dick turn you on?
-If so, it’s worth exploring a good stretch… Some folks end up being die-hard fans of a particular size (≈ 2 inches wide, for the win!), and others will want to progress upward as they gain more experience.
-For a starter toy that’s impressively sized (especially its big, soft coronal ridge 💥), see the Luminous Stud, a favorite of mine both suction-cupped and for thrusting by hand.
+If so, it’s worth exploring a good stretch… Some folks end up being die-hard fans of a particular size (โ‰ˆ 2 inches wide, for the win!), and others will want to progress upward as they gain more experience.
+For a starter toy that’s impressively sized (especially its massive, soft coronal ridge ๐Ÿ’ฅ), see the Luminous Stud, a favorite of mine both suction-cupped and for thrusting by hand.

 #2.
 Realistic Feel (and Look Too)?